mikekinsman/build-2025-lab306/2-servicedefaults.md

    - Right-click on the solution and select **Add** > **New Project**.
    - Select the **.NET Aspire Service Defaults** project template.
    - Name the project `ServiceDefaults`.
+   - Keep the default location suggested in the dialog
    - Click **Next**
    - Select **.NET 9.0** for the framework version
    - Click **Create**.